laavanyebahl/SDC1-DetectLaneLines/writeup_Laav_Lane_Lines_Detection.md

 Worked on this -

 1. SOLUTION 1 :
 Used mean and standard deviation on array of segregated slopes to remove outliers and then find the mean after cleaning array of slopes.
-Stuck at how to find the corresponding value of intercept; in order to use both slope and intercept in calculating x1 and x1 for drawing a line line when we know y1 = bottom most point and y2 = height of centre of image (or region of interest height)
+Stuck at how to find the corresponding value of intercept; in order to use both slope and intercept in calculating x1 and x2 for drawing a line when we know y1 = bottom most point and y2 = height of centre of image (or region of interest height)

 2. SOLUTION 2 :
 Find the upmost and bottom most x values (we already know the y values ) and draw a line from bottom to up / OR / from bottom to centre of region of interest